OPEN SOURCE SOFTWARE

 Some of our products are available for anyone to use.

 LeoFS is a distributed object storage which offers highly available, distributed, eventually consistent storage system.
-It suppors S3-API, Multi Data Center Replication, Built-in the Cache Mechanism and so on.
-It's possible to build in-house fast object storage in stead of S3 and to deal with secure files.
-LeoFS will make a great contribution to reduce cost.
+It supports S3-API, multi data center replication, built-in cache mechanism and so on.
+It's possible to build in-house fast object storage instead of S3 and to deal with secure files.
+LeoFS can make a great contribution to reduce cost.

 ROMA is a distributed key-value store implemented by Ruby.
-It offers high availability and scalability with pure P2P architechture.
-The most significant feature of ROMA is flexibility to add customable functions on ROMA developed by engineers.
-You can use not only simple string but also list on ROMA.
-Furthermore, ROMA project also provides various of clients such as Ruby, PHP, and Java.
+It offers high availability and scalability with pure P2P architecture.
+The most significant feature of ROMA is flexibility to add customisable functions on ROMA developed by engineers.
+You can use not only simple strings but also lists on ROMA.
+Furthermore, the ROMA project also provides various clients for languages such as Ruby, PHP, and Java.

-fairy is a framework for distributed processing like MapReduce in Ruby. fairy supports programming model, called filter IF, and various built-in filters.
-It offers high productivity and simplicity because of its API like Ruby programming.
+Fairy is a framework for distributed processing like MapReduce in Ruby.
+Fairy supports a programming model called filter IF, and various built-in filters.
+It offers high productivity and simplicity because of its API-like Ruby programming.
 It's expected to increase productivity.

 Category2Vec is an implementation of the category vector models [Marui and Hagiwara 2015], and the paragraph vector models [Le and Mikolov 2014].
 These programs are based on word2vec [Mikolov et al. 2013a,b] in gensim project [Rahurek 2013].
 After training, you can obtain distributed representations for categories, paragraphs, and words.
 You can also infer a category from a description.